 The deal has been wrapped up, though, with the CEO retaining 10% of his growing crypto exchange while investor Pantera Capital opted to sell part of its ownership stakes in Bitstamp to the new owners.

 What Now For Bitstamp After Buyout?

 At the time of writing, Bitstamp was the 27th largest crypto exchange by trade volume with over 3 million registered users since it started operation in 2011.
-The firm has also remained profitable in 2018 despite the crypto prices tumble, a result which CEO Kodric attributed to the fact that market prices are still well above what it was in early 2017.
+The firm has also remained profitable in 2018 despite crypto prices tumbling, a result which CEO Kodric attributed to the fact that market prices are still well above what they were in early 2017.

 Obviously, the deal is a win-win for NXMH and then Bitstamp since it will let the exchange enjoy a new influx of capital and give the new owners a chance to leave its footmark in a fast-evolving industry.